FAQ (Frequently Asked Questions)

 Winzip for example.

-Does QuickView Pro for DOS run under Windows XP and NT?
+Does QuickView Pro for DOS run under Windows XP, NT, Windows 7 and

 I have an ATI RAGE PRO graphics card.
 Images look distorted in any higher